 Here are some phrases for “good night” that Thai people actually use with their friends and family.

 ฝันดีนะ (fan dii na) is a commonly used wording to say “good night” in Thai.
 It can be used amongst family members, couples, and friends.
+You can also use this word for text messages and other funny Thai phrases.
 There are also some common ways to say “good night” in Thai in a short form, which have come from the English language.

 Here are a few additional Thai words and phrases you might want to know.